FYI-PSA/HAT/README.md

   * Uses the core of Hexagon to provide support for encryption of file data.
   * Settings can be tweaked to do almost everything Hexagon can do.
 (Not recommended to hash your files by accident!)
   * [Needs the finished version of Hexagon]

-* ### _**Versteckt**_

-  * Encrypt your data!
-  * Uses the core from Hecktor, and will encrypt all forms of media you feed it with whatever encryptions you select for it!
-  * [In the future will support adding keys to make it impossible to decrypt without said key]
-  * A method to get around censorship, detection software, and other filters on your freedom.
-You can trade information and easily encrypt and decrypt it with just a few clicks!
-  * You can use it's core to create a more secure client modifications for your platform of choice.
-(Credit this repository if you do!)
-  * [Needs Hecktor to be finished]

 * ### _**Knock Knock!**_